 Do healthy children need COVID vaccine boosters?

-This comes two weeks after the CDC endorsed Trusted Source the use of booster shots for adolescents 12 to 15 years old.
+This comes two weeks after the CDC endorsed Trusted Source’s recommendation for booster shots for adolescents 12 to 15 years old.

-Other countries, such as Israel and Germany, have also recommended COVID-19 booster doses for children ages 12 and 17.
+Countries like Israel and Germany have also recommended COVID-19 booster doses for children ages 12 and 17.

 WHO

-Other countries, such as Israel and Germany, have also recommended COVID-19 booster doses for children ages 12 and 17.
+Countries like Israel and Germany have also recommended COVID-19 booster doses for children ages 12 and 17.

 Boosters offer additional protection.